As summer whispers away and winter begins to approach, fall leaves burst with color and temperatures add a crisp bite to the air.

 Take a ride east on the Merritt Parkway and enjoy the scenery as you whizz past the forests, wilderness, and parks.
 The spectacular natural beauty and fall activities in CT can’t fail to impress even the most avid fan of leaf peeping.

-Or drive up to Kent and Litchfield County, by far a must of places to visit in Connecticut in the fall!
-A hike to see Kent Falls State Park fall foliage or a drive around Lake Waramaug are typical to-do’s on most Connecticutians’ lists.
+Or drive up to Kent and the Litchfield Hills, by far a must of places to visit in Connecticut in the fall!
+A hike to see Kent Falls State Park fall foliage or a drive around Lake Waramaug are typical Kent to-do’s on most Connecticutians’ lists.

 Or, head further east to the Connecticut River Valley, the Quiet Corner, or Mystic Country.
 Every spot in the state hosts ideal driving routes for leaf peeping.